How do I report a student absence?

 Please send a note with your child or call the school office at (847) 870-3875.
 Without a note, we will send your child home on the school bus if that is how the child normally goes home.

 All children who are to be excused from school prior to the regular end of the school day must "check out" through the school office.
-Parents are asked to send a note ahead of time, rather then call, to request an early release for their children.
+Parents are asked to send a note ahead of time, rather than call, to request an early release for their children.
 Parents are required to come into the school office to sign their children out for early dismissal.
 District policy does not allow any adult to go directly to the classroom.

 What is the policy on celebrating birthdays?

 We ask that you please send your child to school with a special story he/she enjoys.
 On your child’s birthday, the story will be read during his/her class time.
-Alternative dates will be chosen for summer birthdays, based upon each classroom teacher’s schedule.
-If you are unable to send in a story, the teacher will have a selection of stories your child may choose from.
+Alternative dates will be chosen for summer birthdays, based on each classroom teacher’s schedule.
+If you cannot send in a story, the teacher will have a selection of stories your child may choose from.
 As a result of this birthday policy, students will not be permitted to bring food items or toys into the classroom on their birthdays.
 It is our goal to create a special occasion where your child is able to share about him/herself while being celebrated by his/her classmates.
 You can also celebrate your child's birthday by participating in the Birthday Book Club